chungminhtu/bealesd.github.io/blogs/EventCRUD.md

  - *callback* - the function to execute on the event firing
  - *callbackArgs* - the args that the callback requires

 It uses the global variable *window* as a store for adding a JSON object.
 This *id* is then added to the JSON object, if the id has not been taken.
-The value associated to the *id* is then an univoked annoymous function containing the callback and its' args.
+The value associated to the *id* is then an univoked anoymous function containing the callback and its' args.
 Only then is the *addEventListener* function invoked with the args.

 N.B.
 This is a quick approach, which works, although if you are implementing this in live code, the *addEvent* function should be in a class.
 Also there is no need to use the global variable *window* as an events store.
 Instead use a class variable.
 In fact, if you used window.event, you would be overriding an in-built variable.
 So you can see the risk.
 Also *window* is often used by developers who may not understand scope and therfore always want access to their vairables.